 Some people are big proponents of wearing their shoes in the house.
 I really am not.
-And I’ll tell you why.
+And I’ll tell you why this icky habit introduces environmental toxins to your home.
 When you wear your shoes inside your house you’re bringing inside all the public places you walked through during the day.
 Did you go to Target?
 Your kids’ school?
 How about a public restroom?
 Grass that may have been treated with chemicals?
 The list is endless when you think about it.

 Even if you scrubbed your floors down immediately after coming inside, the particles would likely be somewhere in your home.
 Now let’s talk about where these contaminants go from there.
 Likely they get tracked around your home and either settle into dust somewhere or they end up entering your air.

 If you have kids who play on the floor or babies crawling around, a no-shoe policy is best.
 Especially as these ages are notorious for poor hand to mouth habits.
 Ingesting these toxins, chemicals and herbicides is a whole different ball game when it comes to the health and wellness of our bodies.

 The great thing is slipping your shoes off before you go in is a completely free way to reduce the number of environmental toxins that enter your home.

 3. Run the Fan While Cooking

 Here’s another freebie for you.
 Use that fan in your kitchen.
 Unfortunately some homes just have the recirculating fan on your microwave, which can be somewhat useful.
 If you have a fan in your kitchen that vents directly to outside, consider yourself blessed!
 This is a really great option to have.
 You might be wondering why it even matters?